 Diagnosed with a bulging disc, I tried various remedies and fortunately came across The Alexander Technique, a holistic therapy that teaches you to heal yourself.
 It worked although it’s an ongoing practice.
 Another nudge that I ought to slow down a bit?

 I vowed to manage my workaholic tendencies with my new mantra of “Poise and Appropriate Tone.”
 My teacher, Rachel Stevens, had suggested this to me to remind me to only use the muscles that were necessary for each task rather than tensing every single one, just in case!
 It was not lost on me that I could use this mantra regarding my tone of voice as well as my muscle tone – I had noticed that I was becoming less tolerant in certain situations and I didn’t like it.

 I started to feel that I needed to make a change and I recognised that I was fed up of driving the same stretch of the motorway, to the same building, to say the same things to the same team (much as I loved them!) every day….
 Rachel commented that it was interesting how I had literally had to “walk away from my work” as the pain struck… I could have left my job then but I didn’t.

-A Tree Fell on my Head!
+I left my job when A Tree Fell on my Head!

 In May 2013, we took my Dad and Step-Mum to Prague for his 70th birthday present.
 His birthday was actually back on 30th December and, unable to get leave during that time, I had planned ahead.
 Prague was wonderful and we spotted a gorgeous riverside restaurant at which to have lunch on our final day.
 I booked the corner table on the terrace, with the best views up and down the river.
 Our last day was sunny and warm.